 - Optional toppings: peanut butter, banana, walnuts, brown sugar

-- In a non-stick saucepan combine oats, chia seeds, cinnamon and water or milk.
-Turn stove on over medium high heat and begin stirring.
+- In a non-stick saucepan combine oats, chia seeds, cinnamon, water or milk and bananas.
+Turn stove on over low heat and begin stirring.
 Continue to stir oats frequently while cooking (turning the heat down if they begin to stick to the sides of the saucepan).